Beyond the Valley of the Dolls: Lawsuit

 Susann sued Fox for $10 million for damaging her reputation by making the film, saying that the "sex exploitation film, employs total nudity and is scandalous of content".

-As a result, the studio placed a disclaimer at the beginning of the film informing the audience that the two films were not intended to be connected.
+As a result, the studio placed a disclaimer at the film's beginning, informing the audience that the two films were not intended to be connected.
 Posters for the movie read, "This is not a sequel—there has never been anything like it".

 The suit did not go to trial until after Susann's death in September 1974.
 Her estate won a $2 million verdict against the studio in August 1975.

 Home media

-Beyond the Valley of the Dolls was released as a two-disc, special-edition DVD set on June 13, 2006, which is now out of print.
+Beyond the Valley of the Dolls was released as a two-disc, special-edition DVD set on June 13, 2006, and is now out of print.

 20th Century Fox re-released it on the second disc of the four-disc variety feature pack, Studio Classics: Set 9, which also includes All About Eve, The Inn of the Sixth Happiness, and Valley of the Dolls, on May 4, 2010.

 In the UK, Arrow Video released the film on Blu-ray on January 18, 2016, in a special edition with The Seven Minutes.

 In the US, The Criterion Collection released the film on DVD and Blu-ray on September 27, 2016, along with Valley of the Dolls.

-Despite YouTube's policy of not carrying NC-17 movies, the film is available to rent and purchase on YouTube, although the rating isn't mentioned.